anskarl/auxlib/README.md

 $ sbt +compile
 ```

-##### To publish all sub-libraries for both Scala 2.10.4 and 2.11.4 to your local maven repository, type the following command:
+##### To publish all sub-libraries for both Scala 2.10.4 and 2.11.4 to your local Apache Ivy directory, type the following command:

 ```
-$ sbt ++2.11.4 publish
+$ sbt ++2.11.4 publishLocal
 ```

-##### To publish all sub-libraries for both Scala 2.10.4 and 2.11.4 to your local maven repository, type the following command:
+##### To publish all sub-libraries for both Scala 2.10.4 and 2.11.4 to your local Apache Ivy directory, type the following command:

 ```
-$ sbt +publish
+$ sbt +publishLocal
 ```